Jormart/LittleLemon/README.md

 - GET all users and POST a new one: http://127.0.0.1:8000/auth/users/

-- POST request with username and password to get a token: http://127.0.0.1:8000/auth/token/login
+- POST request with username and password to get a new token: http://127.0.0.1:8000/auth/token/login
 http://127.0.0.1:8000/restaurant/api-token-auth/